hamsar4j/deep-research-bot/README.md

 ## How It Works

-The Deep Research Bot uses four specialized AI agents working in sequence:
+The Deep Research Bot uses a short clarification phase followed by four specialized AI agents:

+0. **Clarification (User Proxy + Clarifier Agent)**: Runs as a separate short team to refine your request.
+Once the clarifier returns a structured `clarified_task`, it automatically becomes the input for the main research flow.
 1. **Planner Agent**: Analyzes your query and creates a research plan with targeted search terms
 2. **Search Agent**: Executes web searches and extracts relevant information
 3. **Writer Agent**: Synthesizes all findings into a cohesive, well-structured report